MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cryptography.md

 :::image type="content" source="media/cryptography/hash-from-file-with-key-action.png" alt-text="Screenshot of the Hash from file with key action.":::

+> [!IMPORTANT]
+> Provided passwords in the respective password fields can only work on the machine that they are originally inputted.
+Direct password inputs use encryption that is machine-based.
+If the flow is opened on another machine, these inputs will be invalid and must be provided from scratch.

 ## <a name="encrypttextaction"></a> Encrypt text with AES

 Encrypt a string with AES, using a key and a specified encoding format.